alessandrotrisolini/switchmanager/certs-utils/README.md

 $ ./generate-agent-cert.sh
 ```

-Now you copy `agent.pem` and `agent.key` files to another path and use it within the `agentd` application.
+Now you copy `agent.pem` and `agent.key` files to another path and use them within the `agentd` application.